DeclarativeHub/Bond/README.md

 captain.next(“Scotty” ) // prints: Now the captain is Scotty.
 ```

-which is same as:+
+which is same as:

 ```swift
 captain.value = “Scotty” // prints: Now the captain is Scotty.
 ```

-### The Stateless Observable
+### The Event Producer

-Using the observable to act as a variable or a property that can be observed is just a specific usage of the class *Observable*.
-As was already said, the observable represents an abstract event generator.
-To create such event generator you can use the following designated initializer:
+Using the observable that acts as a variable or a property that can be observed is just a specific usage of the `EventProducer`.
+As was already said, the event producer represents an abstract event generator.
+To create such event generator you can use the following designated initializer on `EventProducer`:

 ```swift
 init(replayLength: Int, @noescape producer: (EventType -> ()) -> DisposableType?)
 ```

 Parameter `replayLength` defines how many events should be replayed to each new observer.
-It represents the memory of the observable.
-Observables don't have to have memory so zero is a valid value for this parameter.
-Observables without a memory are used to represent actions, something without a state, like button taps.
+It represents the memory of the event producer.
+Event producers don't have to have memory so zero is a valid value for this parameter.
+Event producers without a memory are used to represent actions, something without a state, like button taps.

 Parameter `producer` is a closure that actually generates events.
-The closure accepts a sink (another closure) through which it sends events and optionally returns a disposable that should be disposed when the created observable is disposed.
+The closure accepts a sink (another closure) through which it sends events and optionally returns a disposable that should be disposed when the created event producer is disposed.

-Initializer `init(_ value: EventType)` is just a simpler way of initializing an observable with replay length of 1 and using the producer to send the initial value.

 ### About the Observation

-An observable can be observed by any number of observers.
+An event producer (and so observable) can be observed by any number of observers.
 A new observer is registered with the already mentioned `observe` method.
 Here is its signature:

 ```swift
 func observe(observer: EventType -> ()) -> DisposableType
 ```

 We've already talked about the closure parameter `observer`, but it is also important to understand what the method returns.
-An observer stays registered until it’s unregistered or until the observable is destroyed.
+An observer stays registered until it’s unregistered or until the event producer is destroyed.
 To unregistered the observer manually we use a disposable object returned by the method `observe`.
 Think of it as a subscription that can be cancelled.
 To cancel it simply use the method `dispose`.

 ```swift
 let subscription = captain.observe { name in … }